MicroFocus/universal-discovery-cmdb-samples/README.md

 ### Discovery
 * Create Zone for AWS Discovery
-    In this use case, we will create a zone for AWS discovery.
+  This use case shows how to create a zone for AWS discovery with REST API.
+  1. Go to the project root folder on your local mahine, and open the following file: data\payload\CreateAWSZone_1.json
-    1. Open the "data\payload\CreateAWSZone_1.json" file, modify the parameter values (incl.
-AWS credential) as necessary, and then save the file.
+  2. Modify the AWS credential parameters' values as necessary, and save the file.
-    2. Run the following command:
+  3. From the project root folder, run the following command:
      ```sh
      java -cp target/sample-1.0-SNAPSHOT-jar-with-dependencies.jar com.microfocus.ucmdb.rest.sample.discovery.CreateAWSZone
      ```
+  4. Provide necessary information when prompted.
+  5. When the sample code execution is completed, you should be able to see in the log what steps the sample has executed as well as execution result for each step:
+     a.
+LOG IN TO SERVER
+     b.
+ENSURE ZONE BASED DISCOVERY IS ENABLED
+     c.
+CREATE AWS CREDENTIAL
+     d.
+CREATE AWS CREDENTIAL GROUP
+     e.
+CREATE AWS JOB GROUP
+     f.
+CERATE AWS ZONE
+  6. Go to the Discovery module in CMS UI, you should see an AWSZONE is created successfully.

 * Create Zone for Inventory Discovery